-The Capacity Strategy for timetable 2025 is an indicative document describing the planning procedures on the Infrabel Network for the concerned timetable.
-The goal of this first capacity strategy with a reduced geographical scope is to test and evaluate the concept and the manner in which Infrabel is elaborating the document.
+The Capacity Strategy for timetable 2026 is an indicative document describing the planning procedures on the Infrabel Network for the concerned timetable.
+The goal of this capacity strategy is to test the updated process after the first evaluation of the timetable 2025 document and evaluate the concept and the manner in which Infrabel is elaborating the document further.

-Cecilia Maes

-Head of Capacity Management
+Cecilia Maes Head of Capacity Management

-Thomas Vanbeveren

-TTR Implementation Manager
+Thomas Vanbeveren TTR Implementation Manager